 This year, China was again upset by the visit of the Dalai Lama to Arunachal Pradesh.
 The language used by the Chinese foreign ministry on Dalai Lama’s visit was so sharp that India issued a list of previous trips of the Tibetan spiritual leader to the north-eastern state, which is claimed by China.
 The foreign ministry spokesperson also clarified that there was a “no change” in Indian government’s policy towards China’s Tibet or to the boundary question.

-Note: This story has been edited to reflect that other top Tibetan leaders have visited the Pong Gang lake before, according to Sonam Norbu Dagpo, as well as Dhardon Sharling’s clarification that sangay merely paid his respects to the flag and did not unfurl it.
+Note: This story has been edited to reflect that other top Tibetan leaders have visited the Pang Gong lake before, according to Sonam Norbu Dagpo, as well as Dhardon Sharling’s clarification that Sangay merely paid his respects to the flag and did not unfurl it.